NobelO/myproject/README.md

-This is code for a basic website which I have written with several scripting languages with the help of online learning sources.
+This is code for a basic website which I have written with several scripting languages with the help of online learning sources and templates.
 It is one of the first few projects I have built and is titled myproject.